satori-ng/hooker/docs/index.rst

    print("Firing")
    # Fire your hooked event
    hooker.EVENTS["fire"]()
+   # cock() was called

+If you're a

 Event-driven plugin architecture?
 ---------------------------------

-It's the idea that whenever you carry out a "worthy" operation, you fire up an event, you take some results from the plugins and you act on them.
+It's the idea that whenever you carry out an operation "worthy" enough to be acted upon by plugins, you fire up an event, maybe take some results from the plugins and act on them.

 A "worthy" operation is a functionality that someone will likely be interested in changing through a plugin.

-An "event" is like broadcast to all currently loaded plugins and if someone is interested (which is declared through ``@hooker.hook`` decorator) it is notified and given the appropriate call arguments.
+An "event" is like a broadcasted message to all currently loaded plugins and if someone is interested (which is declared through the ``@hooker.hook`` decorator) it is notified and given the appropriate call arguments.

 Take for example the following workflow of a program that performs decryption on the given file, without the utilization of events (let's say that you just